 One hot superfruit right now is the goji berry.
 These bright red-orange fruits grow on arching stems of a deciduous shrub.
 They could be the perfect shrub for you if you are located in Zones 6-9.

-This species is best suited for growing in Zones 6-9.
+This species is best suited for growing in USDA Zones 6 through 9.
 It is native to China.

-Lycium barbarum can be up to 10' tall and a few feet wider due to the arching nature of the branches, forming into an oval shape.
+Lycium barbarum can be up to 10 feet tall and a few feet wider due to the arching nature of the branches, forming into an oval shape.

 For the best flowering and fruiting, place in a location where it will receive full sun.
 It can also tolerate some shade as needed.